| Venue: | PARCO FACTORY Parco Factory Shibuya Parco Part 1/6F |

 - Contains all eraser prints carved by Nancy Seki during his 39-year life!

-- ●Bungei Shunju = "TV turn off time", "Lily & Nancy's small snack" (Bunshun Bunko) and others
+- ●Bungeishunju Ltd. = "TV turn off time", "Lily & Nancy's Small Snack" (Bunshun Bunko) and others

-- ●Asahi Shimbun Publishing = Ear series "Oear ni Samo" (Asahi Bunko) and others
+- ●Asahi Shimbun Publishing = Ear series "Little Ear ni Samo" (Asahi Bunko) and others

-- In addition, almost all books left by Nancy Seki are released.
+- In addition, almost all the books left by Nancy Seki were released.

 ★Goods

-- ●Tenugui of Nancy Seki rather than "Kamawanu" familiar in Tenugui.
+- ●Tenugui of Nancy Seki from "Kamanu" familiar to Tenugui.

 - ●Items commemorating the holding of the exhibition are also available!

-- Tote bags, Nancy Seki Dai Hanko exhibition limited prints (prints) and others will also be released.
+- Tote bags, Nancy Sekidai Hanko exhibition limited prints (prints) will also be released.

 Nancy Seki